aniquelodewijkx/HelloFresh_Anique/README.md

-# Hello Fresh Engineering Intern - Anique
+# Hello Fresh Technical Assignment
+### Engineering Intern - Anique Lodewijkx

 Hello!
 My name is Anique Lodewijkx and this is my submission for the technical assignment for the HelloFresh Engineering Intern position.